What can I expect from an appointment now at Leichhardt General Practice?

 Face to Face Appointments

-Even though we are open for appointments, our doors are currently locked so that we can safely triage all patients prior to attending their appointment.
-This phone call allows reception staff to ask some questions regarding your current respiratory health condition.
+Even though we are open for some face to face appointments, our doors are currently locked so that we can safely triage all patients prior to attending their appointment.

 We ask patients to be honest and disclose all current or newly developed symptoms whether it be fever, a runny nose, cough, sore throat or shortness of breath.

-Seating inside is limited due to social distancing rules.
-There is additional well spaced seating outside the practice.
+There is well spaced seating outside the practice.
 Alternatively, especially if it’s cold or wet you may prefer to wait in your car.
-We can you call you when the doctor is ready to see you.
+The doctor will call you in when ready to see you.

-We have alcohol hand rub at our front reception desk for your use and patients (except children under 12) are now required to wear a mask in the consultation.
+We have alcohol hand rub at our front reception desk and in each consulting room for your use and patients (except children under 12) are required to wear a mask at all times while in the practice and during the consultation.